Yoshibansal/ML-practical/README.md

 3. Fashion MNIST-1 (Multi class classifier) (IMAGES) (Tensorflow)
 4. Fashion MNIST-2 (CallBacks)
 5. MNIST (CNN) (Visualizing CONV and pool layers)

+*Building a model is a multi-stage process: -*

+*Collect, clean and process data*

+*Prototype and iterate on your model architecture*

+*Train and evaluate results*

+*Prepare your model for production*